jsummers/imageworsener/readme.txt

      A Hanning filter.
 This is a windowed sinc filter, similar to Lanczos. n is the number of "lobes", and defaults to 4.

+    sinc<n>
+     An unwindowed sinc filter. n is the number of "lobes", and defaults to 4.

     auto
      The default.
 IW will select a filter to use.
 Currently uses "catrom" for enlarging, "mix" for reducing, and usually "null" if the size is not